 Interoperability is the ability of two or more systems or components to exchange information and to use the information that has been exchanged.
-To this end, it requires a common understanding among players on several aspects, and can be implemented via e.g. interfaces set by the provider or a standardisation process.
-Interoperability is not an end in itself, but a means to reach specific objectives.
+To this end, it requires a common understanding among players on several aspects, and can be implemented, for example via interfaces set by the provider or a standardisation process.
+Interoperability is not an end in itself, but a means to reach specific objectives - such as facilitating sustainable competition.
 It can do so by following different approaches and technical implementation options.